etingof/talks/fosdem-async-snmp-agents/source/index.rst

 ..
 Things to talk about ^

-  So the task is to serve Redfish `HostName` ad SNMP `sysName`.
+  So the task is to serve Redfish `HostName` as SNMP `sysName`.
 The first step toward this is to compile SNMP MIB into Python boilerplate code.

   Compiled MIB has all the managed objects each exposing a bunch of hooks